Analyticity results in Bernoulli Percolation: The negative percolation threshold

 \section{The negative percolation threshold}

 In \Sr{secChi} we proved that the susceptibility $\chi$ is an analytic function of the parameter below the percolation threshold $p_c$ or $t_c$ for all transitive models.
-This means that $\chi(t)$ admits an extension into a holomorphic function in some domain $D$ of $\C$ containing the interval $(0,p_c)$ or $(0,t_c)$.
+This means that $\chi(t)$ admits an extension into a holomorphic function in some domain $D$ of $\C$ containing the interval $[0,p_c)$ or $[0,t_c)$.
 It would be interesting to come up with a definition that determines this $D$ uniquely, and makes it maximal in some sense.
 Motivated by this quest, we introduce in this section a `negative threshold' $t_c^- \in \R_{<0}$, at which the boundary of such a $D$ would have to cross the negative real axis.
 From now on we will be working with a transitive \lrm\ as defined in \Sr{sec setup}, but the discussion can be repeated for \nnm s as well.

 The standard percolation threshold $t_c$ is typically defined as $\sup\{t \mid \theta(t)=0\}$.
 Natural alternative definitions of $t_c$ can be given by considering the finiteness of the susceptibility $\chi$, i.e.\ as $\sup\{t \mid \chi(t)< \infty\}$, or in terms of the exponential decay of the cluster size as $\sup\{t \mid \exists c<1 : p_m(t) \leq c^m\ \forall m\in \N \}$.
-For a while it was an open problem whether these three thresholds coinside, which was settled by the papers \cite{AizNewTre,AizBar} (we discussed in \Sr{sec ABP} about how these results generalise to \lrm s).
+For a while it was an open problem whether these three thresholds coinside, which was settled by the papers \cite{AizNewTre,AizBar,DCTa} (we discussed in \Sr{sec ABP} about how these results generalise to \lrm s).

 When trying to define the negative threshold $t_c^-$ we are faced with similar difficulties, some of which we are able to overcome below.
 Perhaps the most natural definition is the following.
-Since we know (\Tr{chi LR}) that $\chi(t)$ admits an analytic extension into a domain containing the real interval $[0,t_c)$, we can let $I$ be the largest real interval that contains $[0,t_c)$ and is contained in the domain of an analytic extension of $\chi(t): \R_+ \to \R_+$, and let $t_c^-=t_A\in \R_- \cup \{-\infty\}$ be the leftmost point of $I$.
+Since we know (\Tr{chi LR}) that $\chi(t)$ admits an analytic extension into a domain containing the real interval $[0,t_c)$, we can let $I$ be the largest real interval that contains $[0,t_c)$ and is contained in the domain of an analytic extension of $\chi(t): \R_+ \to \R_+$, and let $t_c^-=t_A$, where $t_A\in \R_- \cup \{-\infty\}$ is defined as the leftmost point of $I$.

-Alternative definitions can be given based on the concrete analytic extension of $\chi$ that we constructed with \Tr{chi LR}: recall that we used the fact that, for $t\in \R_+$, we have $\chi(t) = \sum_m m p_m$.
+Different definitions for $t_c^-$ can be given based on the concrete analytic extension of $\chi$ that we constructed with \Tr{chi LR}: recall that we used the fact that, for $t\in \R_+$, we have $\chi(t) = \sum_m m p_m$.
 Alternatively, we could have used the formula $\chi(t) = \sum_m f_m$.
 This motivates the following definitions.

 \begin{definition} We define $t_1\coloneqq \inf\{r<0 \mid \lim_{m\rightarrow \infty} p_m(r)=0\}$, $t_2\coloneqq \inf\{r<0 \mid \sum_{m=1}^\infty m|p_m(r)| < \infty\}$, $t_3\coloneqq \inf\{r<0 \mid \lim_{m\rightarrow \infty} f_m(r)=0\}$ and $t_4\coloneqq \inf\{r<0 \mid \sum_{m=1}^\infty |f_m(r)| < \infty\}$. \end{definition}